community-collections/community-collections/README.md

 # if you wish to skip bashrc changes and only make the profile_cc.sh, use ./cc profile --no-bashrc
-source profile_cc.sh # or get a new login shell if you said "y" to adding to your bashrc ml av # cc/conda supplies miniconda; cc/env supplies the conda env; and singularity is available as module ./cc admin_check sudo ./cc admin_check --force # sudo is required for sif files (no switch yet to enable sandboxes if you have userns) ml julia # triggers the example singularity pull from docker ml tensorflow # pulls a specific version with a suffix (see the default cc.yaml) ml R # gets a copy of R from r-base
+source profile_cc.sh # or get a new login shell if you said "y" to adding to your bashrc ml av # cc/conda supplies miniconda; cc/env supplies the conda env; and singularity is available as module ./cc capable sudo ./cc enable # sudo is required for sif files (no switch yet to enable sandboxes if you have userns) ml julia # triggers the example singularity pull from docker ml tensorflow # pulls a specific version with a suffix (see the default cc.yaml) ml R # gets a copy of R from r-base